tuckerbuchy/getstat-dataservices/README.md

 Apache Spark vs. Pandas

-things I would do with more time
+## things I would do with more time
-Auto update database with new serp reports
+Add HDFS to store the Parquet data